symfony/symfony-docs/book/routing.rst

     $ php app/console router:debug article_show

-Likewise, if you want to test whether a URL matches a given route, you can use the ``router:match`` console command.
+Likewise, if you want to test whether a URL matches a given route, you can use the ``router:match`` console command:

 .. code-block:: bash